Can You Launch a Kayak From a Boat Ramp? 7 Tips!

 My rule of thumb is, whether I believe I do or don’t is, I don’t have the ‘Right of Way’ when it comes down to me and my kayak versus a large walleye or bass boat.
 I can float in a few inches of water compared to them and go places they can’t.

-So there you have them, seven tips to make your kayak launching from boat ramps, or anywhere else for that matter a breeze!
+So there you have seven tips to make your kayak launching from boat ramps, or anywhere else for that matter, a breeze!
 And please check out the article Do I Need a Flag on my Kayak? and Can You Kayak on Any Body of Water Legally?
 The Truth if you’re just getting started kayak fishing.

 Mike Rodman